juven0/blue-box-front/README.md

 ## Overview

-A brief description of your project and its key features.
-You may also include screenshots or visual demonstrations here.
+The File Transfer System allows users to easily send and receive files between two computers over a network.
+It simplifies the file transfer process by leveraging the HTTP protocol, making it accessible and efficient.

 ## Technologies Used

-List here the main technologies used in your project.
-For example:
+List of the main technologies used in this project:
 - React
 - TypeScript
+- Sass
-- CSS Modules
+- Redux
-- etc.
+- vite js

 ## Installation